 That alone can be stressful, and you need to consider the costs of legal fees in many cases.
 This can often cost you more than the parking charge would, which is why payment or appeal are the best two routes to pursue.

-A Parking Charge Notice only impacts the owner of the car
+Does a Parking Charge Notice only impact the owner of the car?

 Not necessarily.
 In the first instance, the Parking Charge Notice is sent to the registered vehicle owner.
 However, they can appeal on the grounds they were not responsible for the vehicle at the time.